Tamas-Gavlider/CheckAloan/README.md

 - Colorama to add color to the text.
 The text is set to green by default.
 It changes to red for wrong input or if the application is rejected, and to blue if the user submits a duplicate request.
 - Tabulate to display the user details in a table.<br>
 ![Summary](/docs/screenshots/summary-ss.png)
-- RegEx used for phone and email validation
+- RegEx used for name, phone and email validation

 ## Testing